 IFM's Guide to U.S. Futures Regulation uses a clear and practical approach to explain the application of derivatives regulations.

-This text covers all of the subject areas of the Market Knowledge portion (Part 1) of the Series 3 proficiency exam.
+Futures and Options also is an essential study component for candidates preparing for the NFA Series 3 Exam and covers all of the subject areas of the Market Knowledge of the section proficiency exam.
 This book, along with its companion text, Guide to U.S. Futures Regulation, are used by firms and industry regulators to help professionals meet the standards set forth in The Commodity Exchange Act.